Why should your child join in with music-making? Discover the benefits of music for development in early years

 Music supports knowledge and understanding of the world

 Songs can cover a huge diversity of topics.
 Not only do these songs teach about all forms of life – from the bugs and worms in the garden to a frog’s life, or a fish’s journey in the sea… But also other countries in the world- traditional music, how you might get there, the animals that you might find there, the way they look, or the noises they make.
 And research and experience tell us that if you want the message to stick – say it with music.
 In the home, you can explore these themes through other activities alongside the song extending knowledge around the topic.

 Music supports creativity

 Children are inherently curious and imaginative – they are constantly exploring the world in which they live.
 Their creativity has a huge part to play in that… it is their interpretation of what they are experiencing!
 Whether through role-playing, creating their own actions, dancing, or even inserting their own lyrics into a song… however, they respond to music, they are stretching and moulding their confidence and creativity.

-At Boogie Mites, we are passionate about empowering early years practitioners and parents to harness the power of music.
-We reach parents in 4 different ways:
+At Boogie Mites, we are passionate about empowering early years parents to harness the power of music.

-- To enable wider access and encourage home practise, we have developed a range of music programmes and song collections for home use in physical CD pack or downloadable format.
+To enable wider access and encourage home practise, we have developed a range of music programmes and song collections for home use in physical CD pack or digital format.
 Visit our website shop for home use products.